 Johnny enjoys helping people of all ages improve their hearing, from children on up to patients 100+ years old.
 He also has a special place in his heart for local veterans who suffer from hearing loss, the number one disability in the military.
 “I do whatever I can to keep veterans’ hearing aids running smoothly, from cleaning their aids to reprograming their existing devices to work better in their environment.”

 When not at work, Johnny loves spending time with his daughters, Seleah and Gianna.
 Other personal interests include water skiing, snow skiing and mountain biking.
 Johnny enjoys living in Wenatchee and feels it is one of the best communities to raise a family.
 He looks forward to meeting you and your family and improving your quality of life through better hearing.

 Rhonda joined the Micron team in 1998, one year after they moved into their current location.
 Rhonda enjoys helping people and their families get the care they need.
 She wants everyone who comes to Micron to feel welcome, and makes sure our patients know they are her top priority.
 She is quick to smile and beloved by the people she serves.

 When not helping patients, Rhonda enjoys travelling with her husband.

-Nancy has been at Micron Audiology going on 4 years now.
+Nancy has been at Micron Audiology since 2014.
 She really enjoys the atmosphere, her co-workers and the patients they serve.
 She has a passion for helping others, and tries her best to make sure every person’s experience at Micron is a pleasant one.